isogeo/isogeo-plugin-qgis/README.md

 QGIS plugin for [Isogeo](http://www.isogeo.com/), a SaaS software to give an easier access to geodata.
 Equivalent of [plugins for ArcGIS](http://www.isogeo.com/applications/).

+You can see and vote for [this plugin on the official QGIS extensions website](http://plugins.qgis.org/plugins/isogeo_search_engine/).

 ## Purpose ##

 * allow Isogeo users to search for datas in their metadata catalogs and add it to a QGIS project ;